-PO45 No acceptable outcome provided.
 Stormwater drainage pipes and structures through or within private land are protected by easements in favour of Council with sufficient area for practical access for maintenance.

 Note - Refer to Planning scheme policy - Integrated design for guidance on how to demonstrate achievement of this performance outcome.
-PO46 No acceptable outcome provided.
+PO46 No example provided.
 Stormwater management facilities are located outside of riparian areas and prevent increased channel bed and bank erosion.
-Sign Sign PO47 Natural streams and riparian vegetation are retained and enhanced through revegetation.
-No acceptable outcome provided.
-PO48 No acceptable outcome provided.
+PO47 No example provided.
+Natural streams and riparian vegetation are retained and enhanced through revegetation.
+PO48 No example provided.
 Areas constructed as detention basins are adaptable for passive recreation.
-CLOSI, PO49 No acceptable outcome provided.
+PO49 No example provided.
 Development maintains the environmental values of waterway ecosystems.
-PO50 No acceptable outcome provided.
+PO50 No example provided.
 Constructed water bodies are not dedicated as public assets.
-Stormwater management system PO51 AO51 The major drainage system has the capacity to safely convey stormwater flows for the defined flood event.
+Stormwater management system PO51 E51 The major drainage system has the capacity to safely convey stormwater flows for the defined flood event.
 The roads, drainage pathways, drainage features and waterways safely convey the stormwater flows for the defined flood event without allowing flows to encroach upon private lots.
-PO52 AO52 Overland flow paths (for any storm event) from newly constructed roads and public open space areas do not pass through private lots.
+PO52 E52 Overland flow paths (for any storm event) from newly constructed roads and public open space areas do not pass through private lots.
 Drainage pathways are provided to accommodate overland flows from roads and public open space areas.

-Where located within the Upper Pine, Hays Inlet and Burpengary Creek catchments, development achieves the greater pollutant removal of:
+PO53 No example provided.
+Where located within the Upper Pine, Hays Inlet and Burpengary Creek catchments, development achieves the greater pollutant removal of: a.
+100% reductions in mean annual loads from unmitigated development for total suspended

-- 100% reductions in mean annual loads from unmitigated development for total suspended solids, total phosphorus, total nitrogen and gross pollutants >5mm; - the stormwater management design objectives relevant for Moreton Bay Regional Council identified in Table A and B in Appendix 3 of the
+- solids, total phosphorus, total nitrogen and gross pollutants >5mm; - the stormwater management design objectives relevant for Moreton Bay Regional Council identified in Table A and B in Appendix 3 of the SPP.